ucan-wg/invocation/README.md

-Note that there is are no signature or UCAN proof fields in the Invocation struct.
-To allow for better nesting inside of other formats, these fields are broken out into an envelope for when Invocations are used standalone:
+Note that there is are no signature or UCAN proof fields in the Closure struct.
+To allow for better nesting inside of other formats, these fields are broken out into an envelope for when Closures are used standalone:

 ### 3.2.1 Fields

-#### 3.2.1.1 Invocation
+#### 3.2.1.1 Closure

-The `run` field MUST contain a link to the [Invocation](#31-single-invocation) itself.
+The `run` field MUST contain a link to the [Closure](#31-single-invocation) itself.

-#### 3.2.1.2 UCAN Invocation Version
+#### 3.2.1.2 UCAN Closure Version

-The `uiv` field MUST contain the Semver-frmatted version of the UCAN Invocation Specification that this struct conforms to.
+The `uiv` field MUST contain the Semver-frmatted version of the UCAN Closure Specification that this struct conforms to.

 #### 3.2.1.2 Proofs